Why is this medication prescribed?

 What special precautions should I follow?

-Before using heparin,
+Before receiving or using heparin,

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using heparin.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.